milan-sony/OmegleBot/README.md

 You can change the messages according to your need

-Actually it's not 100% accurate there may be some faults while running the program (If any error occurs exit the code and run again)
+Actually it's not 100% accurate, there are some faults while running the program (If any bug occurs or not running properly, exit the code by clicking `ctrl + c` in the terminal and run again `python bot.py`)

 ## Future updates